An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Quantum algorithm for finding many 3-tuple solutions

-\begin{proof} The operations used by the subroutine (taking a uniform superposition over $L$, taking a uniform superposition over $R(\vx)$ for any $\vx \in L$, and taking a uniform superposition over $R^{-1}(\vc)$ for any $\vc \in \cC$) can all be done using $O(\log|L|+\log|\cC|)$ time and QCRAM queries, by \Cref{lem:DSlemma}.
-Since~\Cref{algo:xy-sampler} uses $O(\log|L|+\log|\cC|)$ qubits, the claim on the time and memory complexities follows.
+\begin{proof} The operations used by the subroutine (taking a uniform superposition over $L$, taking a uniform superposition over $R(\vx)$ for any $\vx \in L$, and taking a uniform superposition over $R^{\transpose}(\vc)$ for any $\vc \in C$) can all be done using $O(\log|L|+\log|C|)$ time and QCRAM queries, by \Cref{lem:DSlemma}.
+Since~\Cref{algo:xy-sampler} uses $O(\log|L|+\log|C|)$ qubits, the claim on the time and memory complexities follows.
 The output state of~\Cref{algo:xy-sampler} is

-In particular, $\braket{\vx,\vc,\vy | \psi} = 1 / \sqrt{|L| |R(\vx)| |R^{-1}(\vc)|}$ whenever $\vc\in R(\vx)$ and $\vy\in R^{-1}(\vc)$. \end{proof}
+In particular, $\braket{\vx,\vc,\vy | \psi} = 1 / \sqrt{|L| \, |R(\vx)| \, |R^{\transpose}(\vc)|}$ whenever $\vc\in R(\vx)$ and $\vy\in R^{\transpose}(\vc)$. \end{proof}

-\paragraph{{\tt TupleSamp}.}
+\subsubsection{TupleSamp}

-The next layer is the subroutine {\tt TupleSamp}, presented in~\Cref{algo:xyz-sampler}.
-Its goal is to construct a quantum state $\ket{\psi'}$ that has sufficiently large overlap with $\cT(R,R')$, so that putting amplitude amplification on top (as will be done by {\tt SolutionSearch}) allows to sample from $\cT(R,R')$ at not too high cost.
-In fact, for our applications, we want something stronger: almost every \textit{individual} element in $\cT(R,R')$ has rather large overlap with $\ket{\psi'}$.
-Namely, this stronger property ensures that repeatedly calling {\tt SolutionSearch} allows us to find \emph{almost all} elements of $\cT(R,R')$, and not just the same element over and over again.
+The next layer is the subroutine {\tt TupleSamp}, presented in~\Cref{algo:xyz-sampler}, which considers relations on $\cS^{d-1}$.
+Its goal is to construct a quantum state $\ket{\psi'}$ that has sufficiently large overlap with $\cT_{\mathrm{sol}}(R,R')$ (\Cref{eq:defn-T-relations}) so that putting amplitude amplification on top (as will be done by {\tt SolutionSearch}) allows to sample from $\cT_{\mathrm{sol}}(R,R')$ at not too high cost.
+In fact, for our applications, we want that \textit{each} element in $\cT_{\mathrm{sol}}(R,R')$ has rather large overlap with $\ket{\psi'}$, ensuring that repeatedly calling {\tt SolutionSearch} allows for finding \emph{all} elements of $\cT_{\mathrm{sol}}(R,R')$, and not just the same element over and over again.